Paweł Czekała: The Analogs and run-ins with the law

 It was in 1995, at the Bronx pub in Szczecin with Oreł and Pawluk, that Piguła formed The Analogs – a band that would go on to become a leading group of the street punk and Oi! genres in Poland.
 The band initially struggled with finding a suitable vocalist, with an early candidate being Tomasz Iwanow, but this did not work out and eventually Dominik Pyrzyna became the band's longtime singer.
-The band relatively quickly grew popular on the Polish punk scene and released three albums in its first three years of activity, continuing with nine more in the decade that followed.
+The band relatively quickly grew popular on the Polish punk scene and released three albums in the first three years of their activity, continuing with nine more in the decade that followed.

 However, by the time the first album of The Analogs was released, Piguła was serving a prison sentence for taking part in an organised criminal group; his time in jail, spread over two sentences that lasted almost five years in total, affected him deeply and made him turn his life around after being let back out; he would later reflect on his experiences in some of the lyrics of the band's songs, for which he was always the main writer.
 Upon leaving prison for the second time, Czekała became straight edge dedicating his life to music and sports.
 In the 2000s Paweł Czekała also played in the hardcore bands The Hunkies and Street Chaos as well as the 1977-style punk group Anti Dread, but The Analogs remained his main focus.

 Projekt Pudło

 The Analogs continued to play with some membership changes over the years, but Piguła remained a central figure within it as its bassist and songwriter as well as providing backing vocals.
 In 2008 he switched to lead guitar and Tomasz Majorek replaced him on the bass (the latter was replaced by Przemysław "Benon" Kaczmarek in 2013).
 In 2011, Czekała won two medals at the European Championship of Brazilian jiu-jitsu in Lisbon.
 The Analogs released ten more albums in the 2010s, continuing its popular live performances garnering attention both domestically and abroad.
-By 2018, Czekała along with fellow The Analogs guitarist and main vocalist Kamil Rosiak began touring penitentiaries, correctional facilities, and drug addiction centres as a duet called Projekt Pudło to play acoustic versions of their well-known songs - not only as entertainment, but as part of a resocialisation process for the inmates and others.
+By 2018, Czekała along with fellow The Analogs guitarist and main vocalist Kamil Rosiak began touring penitentiaries, correctional facilities, and drug addiction centres as a duet called Projekt Pudło to play acoustic versions of their well-known songs – not only as entertainment, but as part of a resocialisation process for the inmates and others also.
 This campaign was deemed largely successful and received some attention in Polish media.
 In an August 2020 interview with Wirtualna Polska, Piguła described it thus:

 Fundraisers, charity events, and tours around Polish jails culminated in the release of an acoustic album of the same name by The Analogs, which was successful and has gathered even more respect for the band on the scene as well as helping them continue Projekt Pudło live.